jedisct1/rust-sthash/README.md

 The current code is portable, written in safe Rust, and has a lot of room for optimization.

-However, even without vectorization, it is already consistently faster than optimized BLAKE2bp implementations (using the `blake2b-simd` crate) on all platforms.
+However, it is already consistently faster than optimized BLAKE2bp implementations (using the `blake2b-simd` crate) on all platforms.

-You can expect more speed increase in future versions.
+You can expect future versions to be even faster.

 ## Usage